Quantum Error Correction for Beginners: Some modern developments in quantum error correction

-As with the other codes presented in this review, subsystem codes are stabilizer codes but now defined over a square lattice.
+As with the other codes presented in this review, BS codes are stabilizer codes but now defined over a square lattice.
 The lattice dimensions represent the $X$ and $Z$ error correction properties and the size of the lattice in either of these two dimensions dictates the total number of errors the code can correct.
-In general, a $\mathcal{C}$($n_1$,$n_2$) subsystem code is defined over a $n_1\times n_2$ square lattice which encodes one logical qubit into $n_1n_2$ physical qubits with the ability to correct at least $\lfloor\frac{n_1-1}{2}\rfloor$ $Z$ errors and at least $\lfloor\frac{n_2-1}{2}\rfloor$ $X$ errors.
-Again, keeping with the spirit of this review, we instead focus on a specific example, the $\mathcal{C}$(3,3) subsystem code.
-This code, encoding 9 physical qubits into one logical qubit can correct for one $X$ and one $Z$ error.
-In order to define the code structure we begin with a $3\times 3$ lattice of qubits, where each qubit is identified with the vertices of the lattice (note that this 2D structure represents the structure of the code, it does not imply that a physical array of qubits {\em must} be arranged into a 2D lattice).
+In general, a $\mathcal{C}$($n_1$,$n_2$) BS code is defined over a $n_1\times n_2$ square lattice which encodes one logical qubit into $n_1n_2$ physical qubits with the ability to correct at least $\lfloor\frac{n_1-1}{2}\rfloor$ $Z$ errors and at least $\lfloor\frac{n_2-1}{2}\rfloor$ $X$ errors.
+Again, keeping with the spirit of this review, we focus on a specific example, the $\mathcal{C}$(3,3) BS code.
+This code, encoding one logical qubit with 9 physical qubits can correct for one $X$ and one $Z$ error.
+In order to define the code structure we begin with a $3\times 3$ lattice of qubits, where qubits are identified with the vertices of the lattice.
+Note that this 2D structure represents the structure of the code, it does not imply that a physical array of qubits {\em must} be arranged into a 2D lattice.

 Fig.~\ref{fig:stab} illustrate three sets of stabilizer operators which are defined over the lattice.
 The first group, illustrated in Fig.~\ref{fig:stab}a. is the stabilizer group, $\mathcal{S}$, which is generated by the operators,